PowerLoom/snapshotter-lite-multi-setup/README.md

 3. **Deployment Batch Size:** " Enter batch size into which you wish to split the deployment"

-A batch size of 1 means all nodes will be deployed simultaneously.
+- A batch size of 1 means all nodes will be deployed at once.
 A batch size of 2 divides the deployment into two groups, and so on.

+If you encounter any issues, please reach out to us [discord](https://discord.com/invite/powerloom).